gregfoletta/articles.foletta.org/content/post/2022-10-20-lebesgue-curves/index.markdown

           <dbl>
 1          1.56
 ```
-So on average, each point is 1.55 times further away in the two dimensional representation that in the one-dimensional representation.
+So on average, each point is 1.56 times further away in the two dimensional representation that in the one-dimensional representation.
 But as we all (should) know, an average is a summary and hides specifics.
-Taking a look at \\(z\)) versus the distance paints a more accurate picture of the underlying process:
+Taking a look at \\(z\\) versus the distance paints a more accurate picture of the underlying process:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />
 Locality is good, except every so often we get a spike of distance between points.
 This spike is where we're moving between our different power-of-two regions: \\(2^4, 2^6, 2^8, \ldots\\).
 For a different perspective, we map our two-dimensional points with colour and size conveying the distance:

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-7-1.png" width="672" />

-We see the large outlier, but in general most points are reasonably close to each other, should be fine for my purposes.
+We see the large outlier, but in general most points are reasonably close to each other.
+More importantly it should be good enough for my original purposes.

 # Additive Properties